A model is defined in it’s own package. The model must implement

 Derivatives do not propagate through a function that is not an elemental or a call to a model method.
 If a derivative is not registered for an elemental, calling the elemental in a differentiated context will cause a run-time error.

-Functions are considered elementals (and must have a registered derivative) if their signature is of kind
+Functions are considered elementals (and must have a registered derivative) if their signature is either of kind

 func (float64, float64*) float64